 Watch this short Youtube video prepared by Transylvania Economic Alliance:

 Where to Retire in Brevard and Home Prices

 Retirees can live in town or in one of the many active adult communities in the area (see Active Adult Communities link at top left).
 College Walk has independent and assisted living.
 In early 2022, Zillow reported the median home value was $325,072.
 Conestee Falls is a huge all ages development outside of town where most of the residents are retirement age.
 Deer Lake is in town and features one story living.
 There are condos in the area but the emphasis is on single family homes.

 What Is Special about Brevard

 Friendly small town.
 250 waterfalls, including Looking Glass Falls and Sliding Rock.
 Pisgah National Forest (470 miles of hiking trails), plus several other state forests and nature reserves.
 Unusually strong musical and cultural programs.
 Four annual street festivals

 What Is Not Special about Brevard

 Not for those looking for an urban environment.

 Retirees will like living here because it has beautiful natural surroundings and friendly people.
+People move here from all over the country, especially the midwest.
 For small town lovers who are interested in music and the arts, this place is tops.
 The average age in Brevard is fairly high, about 44.
 Use this link for a page that explains the various types of retirement communities

 Climate and Physical Environment